 8. Its pilot is a heck of a driver.
 Even though The Beast has more in common with a school bus than a sports car, its highly-trained drivers can execute tight J-turns and other police-style evasion techniques in the event of a situation gone south.
 The Secret Service drivers have undergone extensive training on a secluded site (believed to be a military base) with input from GM engineers and test drivers.

 9. Its specs will not impress you.
-Burdened with lugging a rumored 20,000 lbs. worth of Beast around, the diesel engine isn't a rocket.
-Hitting 60 mph from a complete stop takes about 15 seconds, which is more than just about any new car we can think of, and the big car's top speed is said to max out at 60 mph.
-In addition, all that weight makes it a guzzler, sipping fuel at a rate of 8 mpg.
+Burdened with lugging a rumored 20,000 lbs. worth of Beast around, the diesel engine isn't a rocket, and the big car's top speed is said to max out at a pretty typical highway pace.
+In addition, all that weight makes it a guzzler; it's unlikely The Beast does better than 10 mpg.

 10. It's all-new.
 President Trump has had the privilege to ride in two different iterations of the presidential limo.
 Until September of 2018 (when the new model was first spotted in New York City), he made use of the same generation employed during President Obama's term in office.